deltachat/deltachat-pages/_posts/2024-05-31-instant-onboarding.md

-By contrast, Delta Chat fully embraces both E-mail and Web standards to avoid the pitfalls and failures of past and present "inventing a new standard that will replace e-mail (or the Web)" efforts.
+By contrast, Delta Chat fully embraces both E-mail and Web standards to avoid the pitfalls and failures of past and present "inventing a new standard to replace e-mail / the Web" efforts.
-Our new "Instant onboarding" releases cultivate and grow chatmail servers, as part of the existing massively distributed e-mail network, to evolve as a fast and secure basis for decentralized instant messaging.
+Our new "Instant onboarding" relies on chatmail servers that operate as part of the existing massively distributed e-mail network to provide a fast and secure basis for decentralized instant messaging.

+In other words,
-Maybe Delta Chat is the only messenger that fundamentally heeds the warning of XKCD 927? :)
+Delta Chat is the only messenger that fundamentally heeds the warning of XKCD 927 :)

 <figure> <a href="https://xkcd.com/927/"><img src="https://imgs.xkcd.com/comics/standards_2x.png" width="500px" style="float:center; clear:both; margin-left:.5em; margin-bottom:.2em;" alt="XKCD 927 comic" /><figcaption>XKCD 927</figcaption> </a></figure>